 The first time Eclipse launches in a fresh workspace, you will get a Welcome screen.
-You can close this tab by clicking the 'X' at the right of the tab, or by clicking on the 'workbench' icon (the right most icon on the welcome page).
+It shows a number of links that can help you to get started with using Eclipse ESCET and its tools.
+You can close the Welcome tab by clicking the 'X' at the right of the tab, or by clicking on the 'workbench' icon (the right most icon on the welcome page).